Sized for meal prep, this made-ahead breakfast is easy to put together for a sweet, nutrient packed breakfast.

 The name may be misleading, as chia pudding consists of gelled chia seeds that expand about 2-3x their normal size after absorbing liquids.
 The seeds remain whole but do soften.
 They also have a particularly fascinating ability to attract one another and tend to bead together on the back of a spoon, say, a bit like water droplets.
 You’ll see what I mean when you make this.

 No dairy is involved in this pudding.
 Of course, unless you chose to add it.
-If you replace the non-dairy milk with dairy milk, I’d recommend omitting leaving the pudding on the counter for an hour to set.
+If you replace the non-dairy milk with dairy milk, I’d recommend omitting to leave the pudding on the counter for an hour to set.
 Give it a good whisk and stick it straight in the fridge.
-During the first hour of setting time, pull it out intermittently, stirring to discourage clumping and adding more milk if liquid is needed, about a tablespoon or two at a time.
+During the first hour of setting time, pull it out intermittently, stirring to discourage clumping and adding more milk if the liquid is needed, about a tablespoon or two at a time.

 Breakfast sans Sugar Rush